 - Give incentives to existing customers.
 Offer discounts on future purchases or even commission, if your existing customers introduce new customers to you.
 Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible.

 - Freshen up your image.
 Is your signage or business logo looking tired?
 Does your website need revamping?
 Is your online marketing strategy working?
 Could it be time to rebrand or even rename your business?

 - Go back to basics.
 Put up flyers up in local shops.
 Distribute leaflets and provide introductory offers.
 A direct mail campaign or an email marketing campaign can also be an effective way to reach new prospects; be sure to observe data protection rules if you go down this path.

 - Advertise on a budget.
-Should your advertising strategy be improved?
+Could your advertising strategy be improved?
 Give free advertising on your website to non-competitors who return the compliment.
-If you pay for advertising, try to negotiate cheaper rates.
+If you do pay for advertising, try to negotiate cheaper rates.
 Pay-per-click advertising online can be targeted and cost-effective.

 - Get in the news.
 Try to get coverage in your local paper or trade press.
 You will need a newsworthy story, or you could put yourself forward as an expert to comment on your industry.

 - Network.
 Go to trade events and speak to as many people as possible.
 Get involved in local business associations and events.
 Would closer involvement in your local community be good for business?
 Online networking can also generate sales.